-At that time, there was a giant freshwater lake of 300 by 100 miles surrounding the Trikuta.
-It was the catch basin to rainwater tapped by the Satpura range.
-It was the headwaters to many of the Indian rivers.
+At that time, there was a giant catch basin surrounding the Mt.
+Trikuta, to stock the rainwater tapped by the Satpura range.
+It was headwaters to many of the Indian rivers including Yamuna, Narmada, Mahanadi, and Godavari.
 The three rivers Narmada, Sone, and Ken were perennial with dependable water supply even under harsh climatic conditions.
 The inexhaustible water supply of the basin was the magnet that attracted the H from the West Coast, J2b from Syria, and the O from the Patna city.